Ridgway RR Museum Logo

 Motor No. 1

 The following is the story of the replication of Motor No. 1.
 The text and photo captions were prepared by Karl Schaeffer who re-created the first of the Rio Grande Southern Geese.
+The photo below shows Karl next to Motor 1 at Telluride in front of the RGS depot on June 12, 2010.
 This is an example of what the Ridgway Railroad Museum is doing to accomplish its mission.
-The Buick was purchased in 1999.

 The Replication of Motor No. 1